ColinGilbert/noobwerkz-engine/README.md

 I am developing a solid, fast, easy-to-use cross-platform game and multimedia engine, with a strong emphasis on targeting modern mobile platforms (GLES 3+).

 This toolkit is made specifically to reduce wasted programmer time (*cough cough* aside from the time it took to design and build this software *cough cough*.)
 Much of it consists of integrating external libraries, most of which are in C++ and using their useful features along with an efficient component system to create an efficient single-developer pipeline.
 It currently runs on Linux and Android.
-Apple mobile devices, Windows, and OSX support coming quite soon.
+Apple mobile devices, Windows, and OSX support coming sometime soon.
 Legalese is quite liberal (Apache 2.0.)

 Still WIP.
 Not yet recommended for day-to-day use.
 Please feel free to bookmark this repo and come by later because this is a living project.